kimsoomnin/PyCHAM/README.md

 light_time = times (s) for light status, corresponding to the elements of light_status
 				(below), if empty defaults to lights off for whole experiment.
 				Use this setting regardless of whether light is natural or artificial (chamber lamps).
-The setting for a particular time is recognised when the time step will surpass the time given in light_time.
-				For example, for a 4 hour
-				experiment, with lights on for first half and lights off for second, use: light_time = 0.0, 7200.0
+				For example, for a 4 hour experiment, with lights on for first half and lights off for second, use:
+				light_time = 0.0, 7200.0
 				light_status = 1, 0

+				If light_time doesn't include the experiment start (0.0 s), default is lights off at experiment start.

 light_status = 1 for lights on and 0 for lights off, with times given in light_time
 				(above), if empty defaults to lights off for whole experiment.
 Setting to